Ah Tea… as it should be!

 Bone Structure: Green tea may help maintain the structure of your bones and delay the onset of osteoporosis.

 Especially critical for peri- and postmenopausal women who’s declining hormone levels can put them at risk of thinning bone and resultant breaks.

 Eye Health: Catechins in green tea provide powerful antioxidant effects in the eye thus helping prevent and possibly treat glaucoma and other common eye diseases!

 Studies in China demonstrated how the lens, retina, and other eye tissues readily absorb catechins absorbed through the gastrointestinal tract.
 This effectively reduced oxidative damage in the eye, the primary cause of many common eye diseases.

-Note that Green Tea does still contain a small amount of caffeine, so if you’re sensitive to caffeine or have difficulty falling asleep, don’t have too late at night!
+Note that Green Tea does still contain a small amount of caffeine, so if you’re sensitive to caffeine or have difficulty falling asleep, don’t consume too late at night!